-Improve the chances you will find a job by showcasing the right credentials on your resume and in interviews.
+Improve the chances of getting the job by showcasing the right credentials on your resume and during the interview.

 By Kevin Fogarty